Reference Signals

 - addCsiResourceSets(csiRsSetList)

-Adds one more CSI-RS resource sets to this CSI-RS configuration.
+Adds one or more CSI-RS resource sets to this CSI-RS configuration.

 - Parameters: